Monthly Archives: March 2018

 These words – ‘Mes Que Un Club’ – aren’t trivial; they have embodied the club throughout its long and storied history and are considered to be so essential that they are painted into their stadium’s seats.
 Fans can’t help but notice the motto when they enter the Camp Nou.

 Barcelona are more than a football club in the sense that they represent something beyond the pitch.
 They are, for many, a cultural symbol of Catalan nationalism.
-Hence, following the fallout from the Catalan independence referendum in 2017 that saw voters beaten by Spanish police, former Barca captain Xavi Hernandez came out publicly to sta
+Hence, following the fallout from the Catalan independence referendum in 2017 that saw voters beaten by Spanish police, former Barca captain Xavi Hernandez came out publicly to state his

 While other leagues around Europe have been concluded as early as December of last year, one remains strong with two teams going toe-to-toe for the title.
 The country is Italy and the league is Serie A, with Juventus chasing their seventh consecutive Scudetto, while Napoli are in search of their first league title since 1990.